netcrest/hazelcast-desktop/README.md

 ### Linux/macOS

-If you are running Hazelcast Desktop as a standalone and not as a desktop app in a `hazelcast-addon` workspace, then you must set the environment variables in `bin_win\setenv.sh`.
+If you are running Hazelcast Desktop as a standalone and not as a desktop app in a `hazelcast-addon` workspace, then you must set the environment variables in `bin_sh/setenv.sh`.

 - HAZELCAST_HOME
 - PADOGRID_HOME